 Clearing members are required to ensure that the renewal of the bank guarantee is submitted to the Clearing Corporation in the prescribed format well in advance before the date of expiry of the bank guarantee.

-Members are permitted to pledge open ended mutual fund units available in demat form deposited with approved custodian as collateral towards Liquid assets.
-A deed of pledge is required to be executed with the custodian in specified formats.
+Members are permitted to pledge Liquid (Group I) Equity Shares in demat form as collateral towards liquid assets under the Margin Pledge -Re Pledge facility provided by NSDL and CDSL.
+A deed of pledge is required to be executed with NSE Clearing in specified formats.
 The Clearing Corporation may revise the list of approved mutual fund scheme and the haircuts from time to time.
 Members who have deposited mutual funds units which have been discontinued from the list of approved scheme, shall be required to take due care to replace such units.

 The mutual funds units are valued based on the Net Asset Value of the mutual fund unit.
 The value of the mutual fund unit is reduced by such haircut as may be prescribed by the Clearing Corporation from time to time to arrive at the collateral value of the mutual fund unit.
 The hair cut applicable shall be the VaR margin rate and exit load if any applicable for the respective mutual fund scheme.
 Only the value net of applicable haircuts and exit load shall be considered as the value of the mutual funds pledged.
 Valuation of mutual funds are done by approved custodians at periodic intervals as specified by the Clearing Corporation from time to time.
 Further, the total value of mutual funds units provided as non cash portion of the liquid assets shall not exceed 25% of the liquid assets of the respective member.